foskaos/reporter/README.md

 I've followed the brief pretty closely, I've made some assumptions (e.g. any number of columns, header item 0 is the material type (eg. tables)) but here are some improvements that would be fun to discuss:

 1. **Better Column Type Detection**:
-   Currently (naively) looks for first column that could be currency and uses that to create a BOM.
+   Currently (naively) looks for a column that could be currency and uses that to create a BOM.
    1. Take arguments specifying what the columns contain.
    2. Could total/subtotal any numerical column and distinguish from currency columns.
 Currently depends on currency being {{Symbol}}{{Value}}
 2. **Advanced Analysis**